gurrenm3/BTD-Mod-Helper/Wiki/Looking-at-BTD6-Code-(Sorta).md

 * The actual code within method bodies
 * The places where methods get called

-When you look around the code, you'll basically as see the same pattern of Method stub used, which is basically: Convert parameters to C++y forms, call the particular C++ compiled native method, manually raise necessary exceptions.
+When you look around the code, you'll basically see the same pattern of Method stub used, which is basically: Convert parameters to C++y forms, call the particular C++ compiled native method, manually raise necessary exceptions.

 Needless to say, that information isn't really useful.
 This is not a method that will let you get an understanding of